LINEAGE

 Roy Eugene Davis

 Roy Eugene Davis met Paramahansa Yogananda on December 23rd, 1949, at Self-Realization Headquarters.
-When speaking at retreats, Mr. Davis would always describe his experience vividly, as if he was seeing it again for the first time.
+When speaking at retreats, Mr. Davis would always describe his experience vividly, as if he were seeing it again for the first time.
 He said that after he arrived at SRF Headquarters, he met Donald Walters (Kriyananada), who asked him how he had heard of SRF and Yogananda.
-During this meeting, Yogananda appeared out of a nearby elevator attended by Faye and Virginia Wright.
+During this meeting, Yogananda emerged from a nearby elevator, accompanied by Faye and Virginia Wright.
 Yogananda approached Mr. Davis and, with a gentle handshake, asked him how old he was and if his parents knew he was there.
 After Mr. Davis assured him, Yogananda shared a gesture of blessing and said, “That’s good.
 I’ll talk to you again.

-After getting settled into his new quarters, the next day, Mr. Davis attended the 6-hour holy season meditation with Yogananda and several hundred people.
+After settling into his new quarters, the next day, Mr. Davis attended a 6-hour holy season meditation with Yogananda and several hundred people.
 Mr. Davis then waited to meet with Paramahansa Yogananda.
 During this visit, he told Yogananda that he wanted to be his disciple.
 Yogananda accepted Mr. Davis and told him he could stay.
 Yogananda ended the visit by saying to Mr. Davis, “Read a little.
 Meditate more.
 Think of God all the time."

 The Kriya Yoga Podcast about Roy Eugene Davis –